B-Jones-RFD/sppyte/README.md

 ### Extension methods

 SharePoint REST services endpoints not explicitly implemented can be accessed through the `request` method exposed on `Site`.
-This methods uses authentication from the current Site session and shadows `request` from the requests library, using a site relative url.
+This methods uses authentication from the current Site session and shadows `request` from the requests library, using a **site relative url**.

 The `get_form_digest` method is provided to obtain the bearer token passed in the `X-RequestDigest` header for update requests.